twaslowski/telegram-mood-tracker/README.md

 The run command in that case could look like this:

     docker run --env TELEGRAM_TOKEN=$TELEGRAM_TOKEN \
-        --env MONGO_HOST=192.168.12.123:27017 \
+        --env MONGO_HOST=192.168.1.1:27017 \
         --network="host" \
           public.ecr.aws/c1o1h8f4/mood-tracker:latest

 For more guidance on Docker networking, please refer to the [official documentation](https://docs.docker.com/network/).

+# Configuration

+When hosting your own bot, you can use the `config.yaml` file to specify your own metrics and notifications.
+The following section will guide you through the configuration process.

 ## Specifying Metrics

-In the `config.yaml` you can configure your own metrics and notifications.
-For example, you can track your own mood as follows:

 ```yaml
 metrics: